 6. The P-CSCF sends the SDP offer to the UE.

 7. If the UE initiates a bearer resource modification request, the PCRF provides the PCEF/BBERF with PCC/QoS rules according to figure 4.3.1.1.1 based on the SDP offer.

+If the PCRF supports PCRF-initiated restoration procedure as defined in clause 7.2.3 of 3GPP TS 23.380 [35] and if the PCRF decides to monitor PCEF failure based on operator configuration, the PCRF sends Gx-Re-Auth-Request to the PCEF.

 NOTE: Step 7 is not applicable for IMS Emergency Sessions.